Jane is a part-time ESL teacher in rural Japan and a full-time mom to one girl. She is tri-lingual and has lived in Japan for over 20 years.

 Families on vacation traveling to the Kansai area often (and quite understandably) skip Osaka in favor of Kyoto and Nara.
 However, Osaka has a number of child-friendly spots and attractions that shouldn't be overlooked.
 Below is my personal list of the top ten tourist spots in Osaka for families with small children.
 Again, as common sense dictates, be sure to check the ticket prices and opening hours prior to visiting as they tend to change over time.

-2) Universal Studios Japan - This one is a given.
-Universal Studios Japan, like the original in Florida, is a theme park with rides, attractions and performances based on world famous movies, animations and comic series.
-Attractions include, for example, 3D action rides through New York City in Spiderman, a boat ride through the jungle where dinosaurs freely roam and trying to escape from a T-Rex on a rampage in Jurassic Park and watersliding down a twisting tube on a rubber raft.
+2) Universal Studios Japan – This one is a given.
+Universal Studios Japan, like the original in Florida, is a theme park with rides, attractions and performances based on world-famous movies, animations and comic series.
+Attractions include, for example, 3D action rides through New York City in Spiderman, a boat ride through the jungle where dinosaurs freely roam, trying to escape from a T-Rex on a rampage in Jurassic Park, and water-sliding down a twisting tube on a rubber raft.
 Here, you can also meet familiar and well-loved characters such as Snoopy, Elmo and his friends from Sesame Street, Popeye, and this being Japan, Hello Kitty (Kitty-chan), a delight for small children and adults alike.

 6) Expo park (Banpaku Kinen Koen) – This park was built in 1970 after the Osaka World Expo.
 Here, you will find a number of cultural, sports and amusement facilities such as the National Museum of Ethnology where cultures from all major geographical areas of the world are on permanent exhibition, a putter golf course for children and adults alike, a wonderful Japanese garden where landscaping styles from four Japanese historical periods are represented: the Heian period (8th to 11th centuries), the Kamakura and Muromachi periods (12th to 16th centuries), the Edo period (17th to 19th centuries) and the modern period (20th century).
 What's more, there are also two tea houses where visitors can go in and take tea.

-7) Big Bang Child Center (Jidoukan) - Founded on the principle of "play", this public child center caters more towards local children with workshops, performances and events.
-However, it also houses a sort of a children's museum with hands-on exhibits, sports a 53-meter high jungle gym along with 17 other climbing play equipments, and has an excellent collection of old toys from different eras such as figures and figurines from the Showa period, Menko (traditional card games) from the Bakufu to early Meiji period (1800s), tin toys, vintage dolls and dresses, and other rare traditional toys.
+7) Big Bang Child Center (Jidoukan) – Founded on the principle of "play", this public child center caters more to local children with workshops, performances and events.
+However, it also houses a sort of a children's museum with hands-on exhibits, sports a 53-meter high jungle gym along with 17 other climbing play equipment, and has an excellent collection of old toys from different eras such as figures and figurines from the Showa period, Menko (traditional card games) from the Bakufu to early Meiji period (the 1800s), tin toys, vintage dolls and dresses, and other rare traditional toys.